Questions to ask your next client

 Either way, you’ll want to ask questions like:

 • Who is your target audience?
 How old are they?
-What sex?
+What gender?
 Location?

 • Which social media channels do they use and how do they use them?

-• Which topics and themes is important to them?
+• Which topics and themes are important to them?

 • What do they spend their time doing?